 But Christian Zionists treat scriptures as a "frozen text."
 Based on highly selective texts, they erroneously focus on a restored Jewish kingdom rather than the Body of Christ, upon the contemporary State of Israel rather than the cross of Christ.
 Their selective hermeneutic leads to them ignore how Jesus and the Apostles reinterpreted the Old Testament.

-The Christian Zionist's misguided reading of both history and contemporary events, determined by the dubios exegesis of highly selective texts, is essentially fatalistic, polarised and dualistic.
+The Christian Zionist's misguided reading of both history and contemporary events, determined by the dubious exegesis of highly selective texts, is essentially fatalistic, polarised and dualistic.
 It sets Israel and the Jewish people apart from and above all other people; despite what Jesus and Paul taught.

 Any suggestion that the Jewish people, let alone the nation state of Israel, continue to have a special status before God is biblical anathema.
 The exalted Christ rules from the heavenly Jerusalem with sovereignty over the entire world.
 A regression to the limited form of the Abrahamic Covenant that Jesus fulfilled is not sound Christian teaching and ignores the ways that Jesus and the Apostles reinterpreted the Old Testament.